Documentation Index

 Order Sides

-- YES: Betting the event will happen
+- YES: You believe the event will happen

-- NO: Betting the event won’t happen
+- NO: You believe the event won’t happen

 Placing a Buy Order

-Step 1: Navigate to Market
+Step 1: Navigate to a Market

-- Find the market you want to trade
+- Find the market you want to trade (browse via the Markets page or search)

 - Click on it to open the market detail page